 Building superintendents delegate daily repair tasks to maintenance staff and make sure that the building is kept clean and presentable looking.
 They often work with contractors for completing larger renovation projects.
 Their job also involves scheduling building worker shifts and keeping maintenance costs within budget.
 As they hire and instruct new workers, superintendents sometimes take a hand in routine tasks, such as fixing leaky pipes, painting rooms, patching drywall and fitting locks.

 Although superintendents will make frequent site visits throughout their day, they generally have some type of office.
 Superintendents should also be familiar with a building's blueprints since they need to efficiently locate, identify and assess any potential problems with the infrastructure.
 Many residential building superintendents live onsite, and superintendents of all types are typically on call 24 hours a day, seven days a week in case of a building emergency.

 Outlook and Salary Info for Building Superintendents

-According to PayScale.com, the median salary for building superintendents was $44,792 as of September 2014.
-The U.S. Bureau of Labor Statistics predicted growth for property, real estate, and community association managers positions, such as building superintendents, to be 12% in the 2012-2022 decade (www.bls.gov).
+According to PayScale.com, the median salary for building superintendents was $51,302 as of March 2021.
+The U.S. Bureau of Labor Statistics predicted growth for property, real estate, and community association managers positions, such as building superintendents, to have little or no change in jobs through 2029 (www.bls.gov).
 As more property managers recognize the need for preventative maintenance and efficient operation of their buildings, demand for qualified superintendents should be strong.